lammps/lammps/doc/src/compute_efield_atom.rst

 the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.

-The per-atom vector values will be in energy :doc:`units <units>`.
+The per-atom vector values will be in electric field :doc:`units <units>`.

 Restrictions
 """"""""""""
- none
+This compute is part of the USER-DIELECTRIC package.
+It is only enabled if LAMMPS was built with that package.

 Related commands
 """"""""""""""""